Jamerrone/vscode-extension-demos/demo-3-lorem-ipsum-hater/README.md

 activeEditor && triggerUpdateDecorations();
 ```

-- `activeEditor` is the variable where we store the currently active editor.
+- `activeEditor` is the variable where we store the currently active file.
 - The `triggerUpdateDecorations()` function checks if the `timeout` is set and if so, it deletes it.
 Then, it fires a new function called `updateDecorations()` after a short timeout of `250` milliseconds.
 This in order to limit how often our text decorations are applied, otherwise we can introduce input lag and/or bad performance.
-- `onDidChangeTextDocument()` and `onDidChangeActiveTextEditor()` are event listeners that make sure `activeEditor` always refers to the currently active editor.
-It also runs the `triggerUpdateDecorations()` function if the active editor has changed.
+- `onDidChangeTextDocument()` and `onDidChangeActiveTextEditor()` are event listeners that make sure `activeEditor` always refers to the currently active file.
+It also runs the `triggerUpdateDecorations()` function if the active file was changed.

-Now that we have our decorators and the user's curent active editor there is only one thing left to do.
+Now that we have our decorators and the user's current active file there is only one thing left to do.
 We need to render our decorators!
 Under the `triggerUpdateDecorations()` function and above `activeEditor && triggerUpdateDecorations()` paste the following code snippet:

 ```javascript
 const updateDecorations = () => {